offmann/satoshi_quotes/README.md

 This is a python crawler that scrape satoshi nakamoto quotes from https://satoshi.nakamotoinstitute.org/quotes/

-Satoshi is the emblematic creator (creators) of the bitcoin
+Satoshi is the emblematic creator (creators) of bitcoin

 The quotes are organized by domain